linrunner/tlp-doc/support/optimizing.rst

       configured profiles may unintentionally spill over to the unconfigured ones.
 Therefore all parameters are listed below, the one to be changed is highlighted.
+    * Keep in mind that the profiles assigned to the power sources may differ from those shown here, e.g. via `TLP_PROFILE_AC/BAT`.
     * Please activate and test the following suggestions individually if possible.
 This shows the specific effect, and problems are immediately apparent.